Nacho-P90/hybrid-gpu-x11-fix/README.txt

 - While the descrete GPU is set to default, the built in display will likely not turn on and an external monitor will have to be used.
 - Installing this will increase your initial logon black-screen time by up to 8 seconds.
-- Does not stop crashes while playing gary's mod (possibly other source games)
+- Does not stop hang issues while playing gary's mod (possibly other source games)

 [STORAGE COST] ~5 KiB